Self-consistent determination of the many-body state of ultracold bosonic atoms in a one-dimensional harmonic trap: Multiconfigurational time-dependent Hartree method

 that can be solved numerically in order to obtain the many-body wavefunction $\Psi(x_1, \dots, x_N; t)$.
 Here, $\f{C}(t)$ is the column vector that consists of all possible expansion coefficients $C_{\overrightarrow{N}}(t)$, $\f H(t)$ is a matrix composed of matrix elements of the time-dependent Hamiltonian in the corresponding basis $\ket{\overrightarrow{N}; t}$, $\hat W_{sl}=\int\int \mathrm{d} x \mathrm{d}x'\varphi^{\ast}_s (x) W(x-x') \varphi_l(x')$ are the local interaction potentials, $\hat P = 1 - \sum_{k'=1}^M \ket{\varphi_k'}\bra{\varphi_k'}$ is a projection operator, and $\rho_{jk}$ and $\rho_{ksql}$ are the matrix elements of the one-body and two-body density matrices, respectively.

 The system of coupled equations in Eqs.~\eqref{mctdh_eqs} is to be solved both for the orbitals and expansion coefficients together.
 This constitutes the notion of self-consistency in inhomogenous quantum many-body systems of interacting bosons we employ throughout the paper.
+This strongly enhanced degree of self-consistency allows for genuine many-body effects to be obtained from our calculations.